scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Can stack up to 3 times.
 When gaining stacks that would take you over 3, you lose all stacks of Suppressed and gain Stun.
 For each stack of Suppressed your movespeed is decreased by 1 per stack and any attack you make has -1 Success per stack.
 Lose all stacks after taking a move action.

 **Stunned**
 When stunned you lose all AP, cannot overwatch, or take reactions.
 During your turn you may only take a single move, attack, or caster action, ending your turn immediately after.
+Becoming stunned ends any channeled effect the creature was maintaining.
 Unless otherwise specificed, Stun is removed at the end of your turn.

 **Bloodied**
 Does nothing by itself, but many abilities gain benefits against Bloodied targets.
 A creature is considered bloodied if their Wounds are below their maximum.